wxinix/FSharp.Interop.ComProvider/README.md

 The original [fsprojects/FSharp.Interop.ComProvider](https://github.com/fsprojects/FSharp.Interop.ComProvider) project has not been updated since 2016 when F# 3.0 was still in Beta.

-With this "dogbooding" project of my own, I made the following updates and changes to the orignal [fsprojects/FSharp.Interop.ComProvider](https://github.com/fsprojects/FSharp.Interop.ComProvider) project:
+With this "dogbooding" project of my own, I made the following updates, enhancements, and changes to the orignal [fsprojects/FSharp.Interop.ComProvider](https://github.com/fsprojects/FSharp.Interop.ComProvider) project:
 - Bring it up to date with F# 4.7.1.
 - Remove the limitation that only 32 bit COM components are supported.
 Now both 32 bit and 64 bit can be consumed.
-- Cleanse the project layout, removing those files that are irrelevant for my learning purpose.
+- Cleanse the project layout, removing those files that are irrelevant.
+- Add a wildcard "*" as an additional option for preferred platform, intended for loading both win32 and win64 platforms.
+- Enhance the namespace and type path, following the new but more meaningful format: COM.TypeLibraryName.Version-Platform.

 ## Limitations and Known Issues